sakmus/somadhan/README.md

 - The installation is very simple and fast.
 Download and extract the zip file of this repository or clone it using:<br>
 `$ git clone https://github.com/sakmus/somadhan`

-- Install the required packages using pip:<br>`$ pip install flask wolframalpha`
+- Activate the virtual environment in Linux and MacOS:<br>`$ source env/bin/activate`

-- Get your own API key or AppID from [Wolfram Alpha developer portal](https://developer.wolframalpha.com/) and paste it in 'api.key' file.
+- Install the required packages with pip (Windows):<br>`$ pip install flask wolframalpha python-dotenv`

-*Note:* For installing the additional packages using pip in Linux, you might need to to use virtual environment for the program.
+- Get your own API key or AppID from [Wolfram Alpha developer portal](https://developer.wolframalpha.com/) and set it as the value of 'APP_ID' in '.env' file.

 ## Usage